sukhleen-kaur-27/sukhleen-kaur-27/README.md

  🤖 Embracing the wild world of Python Development.

- 💻 I'm currently on the look out for a role in the backend web development, ideally writing Python.
+ 💻 I'm currently on the look out for an engineering role, ideally working in Python.

+ 😄 In love with Python, Django, Machine Learning!

+ 👾 Currently working on a project that involves Django in the backend, Data Analysis and visualisation with BootStrap for styling.

  📚 I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!